 You can set the initial notice (Notice 1) to be sent automatically:

 You can also choose to have a reminder (Notice 2) sent:

 - 1 month (30 Days) or

 - 10 Days prior to the actual expiry

 The only rule is Notice 2 must be a period less than Notice 1.

 If the Policy is not made Inactive, or its expiry date updated, then a 3rd notice (Notice 3) is sent advising of the expiry of the Policy.

 The policy expiring notices that are emailed to your nominated recipients are pre-formatted and you are not required to do anything unless you wish to customize them to meet the requirements of your organization.

 Within each of Notice 1, 2, and 3 there are two emails.
-One for the internal Recipients and another for the Policy Owners (the contacts within the Service Provider organizations).
+One for the internal Recipients and another for the Policy Owners (the contacts within the contractor organizations).